 The Penalties for a PC 451 or PC 452 Conviction in California

-There are a number of different penalties that can be used to prosecute arson in the state of California.
-Let’s go over these penalties from the least severe to the most severe.
+Several different penalties can be used to prosecute arson in California.
+Let’s review these penalties from the least severe to the most severe.
+The Simmrin Law Group understands the seriousness of an arson charge in California and will fight to protect your rights so your freedom is not taken for granted.

 Misdemeanor PC 452 Charges

 Individuals charged with misdemeanor PC 452 can face the least severe penalties for an act of arson.
 Generally, individuals are only charged with a misdemeanor if they recklessly burn personal property.
-The penalties for a misdemeanor conviction include:
+The penalties for a misdemeanor conviction include the following:

 - Fines: up to $1,000